Achieving caribou conservation gains and enhanced winter recreational opportunities

 4. New and Enhanced winter recreational opportunities

-As part of implementing the caribou conservation actions as described, Parks Canada will work with stakeholders to explore new and expanded winter recreation nodes in two areas: Decoigne (Highway 16 West of Jasper) and Pyramid Lake.
-A new offer is available at Decoigne this winter including a warming shelter, fire pit, trackset ski trails and snowshoeing opportunities.
-This winter we will be evaluating further opportunities from the valley bottom ski trails to higher elevations in both the Decoigne and the Pyramid Lake areas.
+As part of implementing the caribou conservation actions as described, Parks Canada is exploring new and expanded winter recreation nodes in two areas: Decoigne (Highway 16 West of Jasper) and Pyramid Lake.
+A new offer is available at Decoigne including a warming shelter, fire pit, trackset ski trails and snowshoeing opportunities.
+Parks Canada along with stakeholders will be evaluating further opportunities from the valley bottom ski trails to higher elevations in both the Decoigne and the Pyramid Lake areas.

 For further information